-With India so often on my mind, it was therefore really exciting to be contacted recently by the Asian specialist and AITO (Association of Independent Tour Operators) member Transindus who expressed an interest in writing a rather unique blog for “Just One For The Road”.
+India and experiencing a taste of Asia has always been a country that I have yearned to visit yet somehow over the past 50 years it has somehow eluded me!
+With India so often on my mind, it was therefore really exciting to be contacted recently by the Asia specialist and AITO (Association of Independent Tour Operators) member Transindus who expressed an interest in writing a rather unique blog for “Just One For The Road”.

-Now speaking of taste that is without doubt one of the many reasons I would love to visit India – the food !
-Anyone I have ever known to visit has come back raving about the incredible fresh cuisine, the spices, the smells and unique flavours not to mention the friendly people, the culture, the sights and the sounds of a non stop country steeped in history and tradition.
-However I will be honest ….when I first read that the piece was going to be food related I was expecting a spicy little number but no, our friends at TransIndus clearly knew I had a sweet tooth and presented me with the tale of a frozen dessert…..
-Kulfi !
+Now speaking of taste that is, without doubt, one of the many reasons I would love to visit India – the food!
+Anyone I have ever known to visit has come back raving about the incredible fresh cuisine, the spices, the smells and unique flavours not to mention the friendly people, the culture, the sights and the sounds of a non-stop country steeped in history and tradition.
+However I will be honest ….when I first read that the piece was going to be food-related I was expecting a spicy little number but no, our friends at TransIndus knew I had a sweet tooth and presented me with the tale of a frozen dessert…..
+Kulfi!

 Well as they say the proof is in the pudding…. so… while you read their blog I will be donning an apron and making my very own Kulfi.
 If you head over to my Facebook page this weekend you can see how I got on – will I be the new King of the Kulfi or will this be a recipe for disaster – time will tell !?!

 TransIndus - The Asia Specialists